MassAtLeeds/osm-tutorial/osm-gb-plan/README.md

 From this baseline the analysis can progress to tackle a number of additional questions.
-At first, exploratory analysis will be used to identify the most promising additional question.
+At first, exploratory analysis will be used to identify the most promising additional questions.

 There are a number of interesting questions and hypotheses that can be answered during the course of this research project.
-Starting simple and then asking progressively more difficult questions is a good approach.
 Some starting questions are provided below.

 - What proportion of bicycle paths (on road and off) are present on OSM?
 - What are the update patterns of cycle path data in OSM (number of contributors, frequency of updates) and how are new paths added (e.g. proportion of cycle tracks added using gpx data).
-- Which areas of Great Britain have received most cycle path updates over the last 3 years overall, per capita and per cyclist?
+- Which areas of Great Britain have received the most cycle path updates over the last 3 years overall, per capita and per cyclist?
 - Do areas of high updates to the cycle network correspond to areas that have received public funding?
-- How does cycle infrastructure data OSM compare with Ordance Survey data?
+- How does cycle infrastructure data captured in OSM compare with Ordance Survey data?
 - What are the factors linked to the 'completeness' of the cycle network in differet areas (could use recent aerial photography and randomised point to test this).